AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sky/getting-started-with-predictive-audiences.md

 hidefromtoc: yes
 exl-id: d39afacc-30e0-4b7c-9b78-18fa95505553
 ---
-# Getting Started with Predictive Audiences {#getting-started-with-predictive-audiences}
+# Getting Started with [!UICONTROL Predictive Audiences] {#getting-started-with-predictive-audiences}

 Predictive Audiences (PA) utilizes AI and machine learning to enable you to target audiences more effectively and take proactive steps to reach your marketing goals.